lleins/Messaging-App/README.md

-This is a messaging app made with socket.io# Messaging-App
+This is a messaging app made with the socket.io library.# Messaging-App